viiiprock/Create-react-app-production-deployment-on-Ubuntu-server/README.md

 chmod +x /usr/local/bin/docker-compose
 ```
 You can check docker compose version with `docker-compose -v`

+*For services image installation, I check at [docker hub](https://hub.docker.com) and pull decided version as my need.*

 ## Node and dependencies
 I need to install node and dependencies